“Therefore” means “because the preceding is true”… In other words, he is saying “You should do this… it will be good for you.”

 If we never confess our sins and faults to one another, it is easier to minimize the seriousness of the sin and ignore the potential consequences.
 This is less likely if we confess these faults to one another.
 In addition, if we are going to approach this practice honestly, there will be a deterrent effect.
 If I know I will be sharing mutual confession with you on Friday, I may rethink my actions in the days before when I am tempted to sin.

 2. It causes us to seek out trustworthy people

-One of my favorite songwriters, Bill Mallonee, has a lyric in a song called “A Certain Slant of Light” that goes like this:
+One of my favorite songwriters, Bill Mallonee, has a lyric in a song called “A Certain Slant of Light” (have a listen here) that goes like this: